yneves/node-bauer-sql/README.md

 ## Query

-Class `sql.cls.Query` is the base class for others.
-Extending its prototype will make it available for all other statements.
+The `sql.cls.Query` class is inherited by all other classes.
+Extending its prototype will make it available for all other kinds of statements.

 ```js
 sql.cls.Query.prototype.execute = function() {